Behind the Brick: Corporal Clifford Adam Spohn III

 Adam’s son.
 She named him Chance Adam Spohn,” explained Jim Crissinger, Adam’s father-in-law.
 “Amanda’s pregnancy was the only thing that kept a 25 year old military widow with a 3-½ year old daughter moving forward.
 Every time we look at our grandson Chance, I see his dad and that same impetuous smile.”

 Adam’s impetuous smile was something that provided joy to both his family and friends.
 Crissinger said Adam was known for living life “at full speed ahead.”
 While his family came first, Ad-am was always ready for an adventure and enjoyed hot air ballooning, four-wheeling, visiting the shooting range, and fishing.

-Jim and Sharon Crissinger, both USAF veterans and supporters of the Air Force Enlisted Village, honored Adam with a brick paver in the Garden of Hope at Bob Hope Village.
+Jim and Sharon Crissinger, both USAF veterans and supporters of the Air Force Enlisted Village, honored their son-in-law Adam with a brick paver in the Garden of Hope at Bob Hope Village.